Enea Bastianini: Moto3 World Championship

 In 2016, Bastianini continued to race in the Moto3 class with Gresini Racing Moto3.
-He finished the season as the championship runner-up, taking 177 points with 6 podiums and a win at Motegi.
+He finished the season as the championship runner-up, taking 177 points with six podiums and a win at Motegi.

 Moto2 World Championship

 Italtrans Racing Team (2019–2020)

-In 2019, Bastianini joined the Italtrans Racing Team and finished the season in 10th place taking 97 points with 1 podium.
+In 2019, Bastianini joined the Italtrans Racing Team and finished the season in tenth place taking 97 points with one podium.

-He then finished as world champion for the 2020 Moto2 season, taking 205 points from 3 wins and 7 podiums.
+Bastianini then finished as world champion for the 2020 Moto2 season, taking 205 points from three wins and seven podiums.